psi-chi/pristine-code/README.md

 # PRISTINE CODE

-The theme uses the shades of blue and gray to make to make the code look neat.
+The theme uses the shades of blue and gray to make the code look neat.

 ## OUTPUT